 Anger action: Name Caller!

-Anger theory (rare): Keep Open Mind!
+Anger theory (rare): Keeps Open Mind!

 Recognises the subjective nature of their anger and keep an open mind to the opposite party’s point of view while discussing the issue.
-Editor: Maybe.

 Anger action: Forgives!